Daily Bible Reading Reflections

 “And I commanded Joshua at that time, ‘Your eyes have seen all that the LORD your God has done to these two kings.
 So will the LORD do to all the kingdoms into which you are crossing.
 You shall not fear them, for it is the LORD your God who fights for you.'”

-How?
 “It is the LORD your God who fights for you.”

-A few millennia later, disciples of Jesus continue to walk by faith, not by sight.
-We remind ourselves in song that this world is not our home.
-We continue to use the Bible as a light for our path.
-We pray, casting our anxieties before our Father’s throne.
+And so we pray, casting our anxieties before our Father’s throne.
 We worship.
 We assemble.
+We share.
 We sacrifice.
 We unashamedly shine.
 We seek the welfare of our cities and our neighbors.
 We set our minds on things above.
-We live as if our real citizenship is in heaven and our King could return at any moment.
-Come what may–through the storms, through the night, through the darkest valleys–we endure.
-We speak and sing and blog about joy and peace and hope.
+We abhor what is evil.
+We hold fast to what is good.
+We love one another with brotherly affection.
+We outdo one another in showing honor.
+We bless those who persecute us.
+We rejoice with those who rejoice and weep with those who weep.
+We repay no one evil for evil.
+We live as if our real citizenship is in heaven and our crucified, resurrected, reigning King could return at any moment.
+Come what may, through the storms, through the darkest valleys, through every discouragement, confusion, and heartache, we endure.
+We press on.
+We rejoice in hope.
+We’re patient in tribulation.
+We speak and sing and write about joy and peace and life and home.
 How?
+Why?
 We remember.

 “It is the LORD your God who fights for you.”

 And we believe.